 Fortunately, the fluidity of men’s style trends expanded to encompass navy blue suits and brown leather shoes, which were reserved for casual occasions only.
-Now, it’s commonplace to see the pairing anywhere from business casual to business professional.
+Now, it’s commonplace to see the pairing anywhere from business casual to semi formal.

 Let’s dive in further to answer the most asked questions regarding brown shoes and blue suits in men’s fashion today.
 Here’s how to incorporate this dynamic pairing into your dress wardrobe with ease.

 Do Brown Shoes Go with Blue or Navy Suits?

 With a relaxing in general office dress codes, today’s professional men can certainly show up for the day dressed in brown shoes, even with a blue suit.

 No color combination reflects high sartorial style more than the well-dressed gentleman in a tailored blue or navy suit with brown dress shoes.
 With that visual, you may wonder how one achieves such a look without appearing overzealous or underachieving.

 How Do I Wear a Blue Suit with Brown Shoes?

 With a wide range of blue hues available from deep navy to very light blue, we suggest choosing your blue based on the occasion.

 For more semi-dressy events such as a day wedding or after-five cocktail party, a navy-blue suit + chestnut brown shoe combination would be more appropriate.

 For daywear and office attire, today’s standard mid-tone blue is the most versatile and easy to pull off.
 It’s not too dark nor too light, too dressy nor too casual, thus reflecting the ideal blue suit brown shoe getup.